 |

+Unless you feel like driving down the Baja Peninsula for about 20 hours, you're likely flying into SJD, the Los Cabos Airport.
+Take note.
+Things are a little different in Mexico.
+Read on.
 That picture to the right?
 It's another typically gorgeous Cabo vista.
-And it's better than an airport picture.
+And it's better than a picture of an airport!
 What we're going to cover here:

 |